About

 Open Universities Australia

-Open Universities Australia allows you to study Macquarie units at your own pace, building towards a full Macquarie degree.
-Study is completely online for most units and is open to students with an ATAR below entry requirement or even no ATAR at all.
+Open Universities Australia allows you the flexibility to study Macquarie units at your own pace, building towards a full Macquarie degree.
+Study is completely online for most units and is open to students with an ATAR below entry requirement, or even no ATAR at all.

 Applicants with work and life experience (including those who left secondary education more than two years ago)